Register Now for “Constitution 101”Lecture 10 is now available!

-Register for "Constitution 101" and Other Archived Courses
+Register for Other Archived Courses

 Hillsdale College offers free, not-for-credit online courses by its faculty.
 These online versions are based upon those in the College’s undergraduate Core Curriculum, which all Hillsdale students must complete prior to graduation.

 In addition to lectures, these online courses feature readings, study guides, quizzes, and discussion groups.
 There is also an opportunity to receive certificates of completion for each course.

 Hillsdale College was founded in 1844 by men and women who proclaimed themselves “grateful to God for the inestimable blessings resulting from the prevalence of civil and religious liberty and intelligent piety in the land,” and who believed that “the diffusion of sound learning is essential to the perpetuity of these blessings.”